Pharmacy Research UK

 Governance and Leadership

-Chair: Malcolm Harrison (joined as trustee 2016, became Chair 2021) - Chief Executive of the Company Chemists' Association (CCA)
+Chair: Malcolm Harrison - first joined the board as a trustee in 2016, and becoming chair in 2021; Chief Executive of the Company Chemists' Association (CCA)

-Chief Executive: Guy Parckar (since June 2018) - Responsible for overall management, strategy, and operations
+Chief Executive: Guy Parckar - Responsible for overall management, strategy, and operations

 Board of Trustees (meets four times annually):